Floquet conformal field theories with generally deformed Hamiltonians: Introduction

-\item We also study the entanglement entropy for a fixed subsystem that encloses one or multiple peaks (if exist).
+\item We also study the entanglement entropy for a fixed subsystem that encloses one or multiple peaks (if they exist).
 In the non-heating phase, the entanglement oscillates in time (yellow curve in Fig.~\ref{fig:entanglement growth intro}).
 In the heating phase, the entanglement overall grows linearly (blue and red curve in Fig.~\ref{fig:entanglement growth intro}), while it can exhibits oscillating behavior within small time scales.
 For example, the red curve shows a clear oscillation within every three cycles.
-This is related to the periodicity of the micro-motion of the energy-momentum peaks shown in Fig.~\ref{PhaseDiagramIntroduction}(b).
+This is a manifestation of the periodicity of the micro-motion of the energy-momentum peaks shown in Fig.~\ref{PhaseDiagramIntroduction}(b).

 \item In addition to the CFT calculation, we also did a lattice simulation using complex free fermions with nearest neighbor hopping and find good agreement, as shown by the dots in Fig.~\ref{fig:entanglement growth intro}.